Add to MyChemicals Print Friendly Page

 General Description

+A chemical warfare blister agent.
+Very toxic.
 When pure, a colorless oily liquid solidifying at -13°C. Impurities cause colors ranging from brown to violet.
 Faint odor of geranium.
 Irritating to the eyes and mucous membranes at concentrations below the threshold of odor.
-Very toxic; used as a war gas.
 Produces severe vesication (blistering) even through rubber (Merck); absorbed through the skin to produce seven systemic effects.
 Antidote: dimercaprol (British Anti-Lewisite).
 Prolonged exposure of container to fire or intense heat may result in violent rupturing and rocketing of container.

 Hazards